How to Become a Tax Resident in Thailand as a Remote Worker

 If you are a tax resident “nowhere”, then you are most likely actually a tax resident in your former home or country of citizenship.
 This can cause problems down the road if you ever audited by your country of citizenship and need to verify your tax residency abroad.

 Depending on your citizenship, you may even be exempted from paying income tax in your home country.
-Factor in Thailand’s low effective tax rate and territorial stance towards foreign-earned income, and you can make relocating a great way to save money for your business while exploring a new country.
+Factor in Thailand’s low effective tax rate and territorial stance towards foreign-earned income, and you can make relocating to Thailand a great way to save money for your business while exploring a new country.

 So how do you become a legal tax-paying resident of Thailand, on a valid visa and work permit?